mittwald/mittwald-container-action/README.md

 # 🐳 mittwald-container-action

-This GitHub Action updates a container stack on [mittwald](https://mittwald.de) using the official [mittwald Container API](https://developer.mittwald.de/docs/v2/reference/container) via their [Go SDK](https://github.com/mittwald/api-client-go).
+This GitHub Action updates a container stack on [mittwald. mStudio](https://mittwald.de) using the official [mittwald.
+Container API](https://developer.mittwald.de/docs/v2/reference/container) via their [Go SDK](https://github.com/mittwald/api-client-go).

 It supports flexible configuration via inline YAML or YAML files, and is compatible with complex, multi-service stacks.